-Either way, it is not a rocket science to program your garage door opener.
-It would take around 5 to 10 minutes, as long as your follow the directions carefully.
+Either way, it is not rocket science to program your garage door opener.
+It would take around 5 to 10 minutes, as long as you follow the directions carefully.

 Programming Your Garage Door Opener